micampe/BTHome-MicroPython/README.md

 See [main.py](main.py) for a more robust example.

 ## Will it run on Microcontroller X?
 If the device has Bluetooth and can run recent versions of MicroPython, it should work.
-You may need to adjust a few things in the example main.py.
-It uses some ESP32 specific stuff in parts of the debugging output.

 ## Can it do more than temperature and humidity?
 My goal was to create an outdoor sensor to measure temperature, humidity, and illuminance so I could make automation decsions in Home Assistant.
 I've included barometric pressure and battery level in the initial release, but they are untested.
 If the need arises, I may add other data specified in the BTHome format.
 You are also free to fork the code and add your own.